zulip/zulip/templates/zerver/help/data-and-privacy.md

 Error reports do not have any information about other installed applications.

-You can disable error reporting in the Zulip desktop app.
+You can disable error reporting in the Zulip desktop app by following the below instructions.
 If you do so, and the app is connected only to self-hosted Zulip servers, no data will be uploaded to Zulip.

 ### Disable desktop app error reporting